-The Healthy Food Systems Program works to increase access to and knowledge about healthy foods within the community through direct education and policy, systems and environmental approaches.
-The program focuses on local food production, food preparation and processing, nutrition and food security to successfully educate the community on how food systems influence health.
+The Healthy Food Systems Program works to increase access to and knowledge about healthy foods within the community through direct education and policy, systems, and environmental changes.
+The program focuses on local food production, food preparation and processing, nutrition, and food security to successfully educate the community on how food systems influence health.

 The goal of the Healthy Kids Festival is to provide sustainable tools and opportunities for low-income families with children ages 3-8 to make healthy choices as they approach the adolescent years.
 The event, hosted by Extension’s All 4 Kids Program in collaboration with local community partners provides long-term solutions to childhood obesity through physical activity, healthy eating and other behaviors related to childhood obesity prevention.

 Healthy Kids Resource Center